Thinking of sprucing up the exterior of your home with some shutters?

 Another scary story is the cost of shutters!
 Shutters, as in the real ones that are mounted with hinges, shutter dogs, and actually swing closed can be very pricey.
 But I have a compromise.
 If you can get the shutters in the proper size for your window, you can ‘fake’ the rest!

-Here is an affiliate shopping link for a set of inexpensive vinyl faux hinges and faux shutter dogs.
-Then if you mount the shutters, (properly placed next to the window please!) using hidden mounting strips from the back like these, (affiliate shopping link) (instead of screwing through the face of the shutter and popping on those ‘caps’ over the screw heads), you will create a shutter that looks like it is hung on hinges.
+Here are several choices of shutter hinges and shutter dogs readily available!
+Then if you mount the shutters, (properly placed next to the window please!) using hidden mounting strips from the back like these, (instead of screwing through the face of the shutter and popping on those ‘caps’ over the screw heads), you will create a shutter that looks like it is hung on hinges.
 It will be very believable and a truly lovely accent to the exterior of your home.
 I plan to do just that this summer and I will post about it when I do, to show you how to ‘fake’ properly hung shutters!

 So maybe they won’t be as cheap as the off the shelf standard 12″ wide shutters that mount embarrassingly flat on the side of the window like a wide hunk of extra window trim, but they also don’t have to be the price of solid redwood shutters mounted with real hand wrought iron hinges either.
 There is a compromise, and it can look pretty darn good!